 Roast Chicken Wednesday Hump day can be difficult even at the best of times.
 We like to plan our easiest dish to help beat those middle of the week blues.
 Whether we pick up a roast chicken from Whole Foods and make a bunch of sides or cook up an easy chicken dish.
 The secret to finding simple recipes is to consider the prep time, not the actual cooking time.
 Once the chicken is roasting in the oven you can build towers, clean or deal with whatever life demands!

 Super Saturday Experiments We’ll be the first to admit that we’re very boring and cook the same meals over and over again.
 We switch up our menu somewhat seasonally and often revisit old favorites.
+When we’re not feeling creative it’s usually BURGERS!
 When we do experiment with new recipes it’s never on a “school night” and almost always with a nice bottle of wine and some groovy tunes.

 There’s no need to be militant about your meal plan.
 All hell doesn’t break loose ff we decide to have meatballs on a Tuesday instead of a Monday.
 The point is to have a handful of recipes that you rotate regularly.
 You’ll get really good at cooking those specific dishes and find creative ways to mix it up!